-Autism is a developmental disorder that affects information processing in multiple ways.
+Autism is a developmental disorder that affects information processing.
 People with autism have difficulties with social and communication skills.
 They have restricted interests and engage in repetitive behaviors.
-They also tend to experience sensitivity or discomfort from sensory stimulation such as certain sights or sounds.
+They also tend to experience sensitivity or discomfort from sensory stimulation such as certain lights or sounds.

 Because autism's symptoms vary greatly, the condition is said to exist on a spectrum, referred to as Autism Spectrum Disorder.
-Asperger's syndrome is a condition that is considered to be "high functioning" autism, but it’s no longer a formal diagnostic term.
+Asperger's syndrome refers to "high functioning" autism, but it’s no longer a formal diagnostic term.

 Autism usually manifests by age two.
-The condition is diagnosed four times more frequently in males than in females, according to the DSM-5, although women are often overlooked and misdiagnosed.
-The frequency of diagnosis has surged over the past 20 years; it is not clear whether the incidence is truly increasing, whether experts are more alert to it, or whether the diagnosis has shifted to include lesser degrees of impairment.
+The condition is diagnosed four times more frequently in males than in females, according to the CDC, although women are often overlooked and misdiagnosed.
+The frequency of diagnosis has surged over the past 20 years; it is not clear whether the incidence is truly increasing, whether experts are more aware of it, or whether the diagnosis has shifted to include lesser degrees of impairment.

-There is no proof that vaccines cause autism, although there is some evidence that environmental toxins play a role.
 There is no cure for autism, nor is one universally sought: Many people argue that autism should not be framed as a medical condition in need of amelioration.
-For those on the lower-functioning end of the autism spectrum, targeted practices and therapies can help alleviate symptoms.
-Symptoms may also ease over the years.
+For those on the lower-functioning end of the spectrum, targeted practices and therapies can help alleviate symptoms.

-The condition manifests before age three and can be particularly baffling and frustrating because some affected children appear to develop normally until the onset of the disorder.
 While the severity of symptoms varies greatly, there are invariably impairments to social and communication skills.
-(Some children with autism do not talk at all and remain mute throughout life, while others have mild social challenges.
+Some children with autism do not talk at all and remain mute throughout life, while others have mild social challenges.
 Children with autism also show restricted interests and repetitive behaviors.

 No one fully understands what causes autism.
 The number of children diagnosed with the disorder has increased significantly since the turn of the millennium, but experts are not sure whether that reflects an improvement in diagnostic awareness or a true increase in prevalence.